Lonnie Mack: Mack's 1958 Gibson Flying V Guitar, "Number 7"

 Mack was closely identified with the distinctive-looking Gibson Flying V guitar that first appeared in 1958.
 When he was seventeen, he bought the seventh Flying V off the first-year production line, naming it "Number 7".

-Mack, who was part Native American, had spent his youth with bow-and-arrow, and was viscerally attracted to the arrow-like shape of the guitar.
+Mack was viscerally attracted to the arrow-like shape of the guitar.
 Mack played "Number 7" almost exclusively throughout his career.
+The title of Mack's final album, Attack of the Killer V, was a reference to his guitar.

 Early in his career, Mack added a Bigsby vibrato bar to the guitar.
 It required mounting a steel crossbeam approximately six inches below the apex of the "V", giving the guitar a unique appearance.
-The title of Mack's final album, Attack of the Killer V, was a reference to his guitar.
+Mack favored thick (heavy) strings, i.e., .010, .012, .018w, .028, .038, .052.
+He typically only bent the first (higher) two, and used a wound string only for the third.
+He said that the wound third string was important to his sound.

 In 1993, Gibson Guitar Corporation issued a limited-run "Lonnie Mack Signature Edition" of Number 7.
 In 2010, it was featured in Star Guitars: 101 Guitars That Rocked The World.
 In 2011, Walter Carter, author of The Guitar Collection, named Number 7 one of the world's "150 most elite guitars".
 In 2012, Rolling Stone magazine named it one of "20 iconic guitars".